Veshy25/PythonProject1/README.md

 In this personal project, I explore a real-world marketing campaign dataset using Python.
 The goal is to analyze customer behavior, product spending, and campaign effectiveness to derive actionable insights for targeted marketing strategies.

 Some Questions that this Data Analysis aims to answer from the data set of marketing_campaign:
-1) What product categories are most popular.
+1) What product categories are most popular ?
 2) ...
-3) ...
+3) Which marketing channel is most effective in reaching our customers ?
 4) ...

 This python project will follow the following outline: